pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1781 Solving Algorithms

+Today, I only practice solving two LeetCode problems.
+I have a goal to write my status in this repository every day and continue to practice my DSA skills, this is a commitment on my part to progress in my software engineering career and build discipline in my career and life.

 ### Day 1780 Continue with AWS Certification Fighting with Spark

 Today I have been studying for my AWS certification, I completed the section 8 about S3.
 In other things I was attempting to execute